 The DJDEs that you specify are processed by the system as part of the input print data from the host.
 The IDEN command enables the system to identify DJDEs as commands and not part of the input data.
-(Refer to the IDEN command description for information on the use and parameters of this command.)
+Refer to the "IDEN command" section later in this chapter for information on the use and parameters of this command.

-Nonprint files, such as font files, can be downloaded from the host using the FILE command (refer to "FILE DJDE," in the "DJDEs" chapter of this guide.)
+Nonprint files, such as font files, can be downloaded from the host using the FILE command.
+Refer to "FILE DJDE" in the "Using Dynamic Job Descriptor Entries (DJDEs)" chapter of this guide.